Self-esteem: Development across lifespan

-Influencing factors of self-esteem in adolescence

-Self-esteem during adolescence is a dynamic and critical aspect of psychological development, influenced by a variety of biological, psychological, and social factors.
-This stage of life, characterized by rapid physical changes and increased self-awareness, leaves adolescents particularly vulnerable to external influences.
-Peer relationships, academic performance, and societal beauty standards play pivotal roles in shaping self-esteem.
-Gender differences also contribute significantly to how adolescents perceive their self-worth.

-Recent research highlights how cultural and societal expectations can shape self-esteem, especially regarding self-perceptions of physical appearance.
-For instance, a 2023 study titled "Exploring Teenagers' Perceptions of Personal Beauty: A Quantitative Survey Analysis" examined how Italian teenagers rated their own appearance.
-The findings revealed notable gender disparities: male participants typically rated themselves conservatively, while females often assigned themselves higher scores, sometimes a perfect 10.
-These patterns underscore the influence of societal beauty standards on adolescents' self-perception and their broader self-esteem development.

-The study emphasizes the critical interplay between physical self-perception and self-esteem in adolescence, shedding light on how societal norms and personal identity evolve during this pivotal life stage.

 Shame

 Shame can be a contributor to those with problems of low self-esteem.
 Feelings of shame usually occur because of a situation where the social self is devalued, such as a socially evaluated poor performance.
 Poor performance leads to a decrease in social self-esteem and an increase in shame, indicating a threat to the social self.
 This increase in shame can be helped with self-compassion.

 Real self, ideal self, and dreaded self

 There are three levels of self-evaluation development in relation to the real self, ideal self, and the dreaded self.
 The real, ideal, and dreaded selves develop in children in a sequential pattern on cognitive levels.